RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/generic_interface.rst

 Name
 	optional if a name module is configured for the class, Name of config item

-ClassID
+Class
-	required, ID of class for config item to be created in
+	required, name of class for config item to be created in

 VersionString
     optional if a version string module is configured for the class, version identifier of config item

-DeplStateID
+DeploymentState
-	required, ID of deployment state of config item
+	required, name of deployment state of config item

-InciStateID
+IncidentState
-	required, ID of incident state of config item
+	required, name of incident state of config item

 Description
     optional, description text if a description is configured for the respective class